Security-Onion-Solutions/securityonion-docs/oidc.rst

 Locate the ``provider`` setting in the SOC configuration screen.
 Specify the value ``github`` for this setting.

 In a separate browser tab, login to the GitHub account you plan to use for the integration.
 Navigate to the Organization Settings and then Developer Settings -> OAuth Apps.
+Click the *New Org OAuth App* button.
 Enter ``Security Onion`` for the Application name, the login URL to your SOC grid for the Homepage URL, and optional description, and then the authorization callback URL, which will resemble the following pattern: ``https://<my-soc-base-url>/auth/self-service/methods/oidc/callback/SSO``.
-Click Register Application.
+Click *Register Application*.

 .. image:: images/oidc/github_app_registration.png
   :target: _images/github_app_registration.png